mcorybillington/mcorybillington.github.io/_posts/2020-03-07-Proxychains-Double-Pivoting.md

 ```
 And magic happens...

-And from here, you'd do the rest as shown before.
+And from here, you'd do the rest as shown in [part 2 from above](#but-we-still-cant-talk-to-destboxlocal-).

 ## Demo Round 2